shakg/dsrs/README.md

  - Configure location of release folder in DSRS settings. and thats it.
 Now you can see automatically published binary/executable/packaged applications in releases page.
 Based on your configuration, when a webhook triggers, your DSRS will run.

+# How to setup development env
+ - Clone the repo `git clone <repo-url>`
+ - Navigate to repo folder & `npm install`
+ - İnstall angular cli globally `npm install -g @angular/cli`
+ - Install express `npm install express`
+ - run `ng serve` or `npm run start` to start frontend in watch mode aka angular serve mode
+ - run `node server/index.js` to start backend :point_right: requires express to be installed. and thats it, you are good to go.

+# How to contribute
+DSRS repo and it's maintainers use conventional commit metodology when commiting.